sukckn/k8s-scr-mgr/README.md

 #### Get list of pods in namespace
 ![](./images/list-pods.jpg)

-Run the step to receive a list of all pods running in the namespace linked to pull-scr.
+Run the step to receive a list of all pods running in the namespace linked to k8s-scr-adm.

 ---
 #### Get log